SeanFellowes/SocketMeister/docs/index.md

-﻿# SocketMeister
+# SocketMeister

-SocketMeister is a high-performance, fault-tolerant, multithreaded TCP/IP socket library for .NET.
-It provides both client and server implementations with built-in features for automatic reconnection, round‑robin endpoint load balancing, seamless compression, and flexible messaging patterns.
+SocketMeister is a high-performance, fault-tolerant TCP/IP socket library for .NET with a client and server implementation.
+It provides automatic reconnection and failover, optional compression, and a simple request/response model.

 ## Key Features

-- **Automatic reconnection & failover**: `SocketClient` transparently reconnects on network errors and cycles through multiple endpoints to find a live server.
-- **Event‑driven messaging**: Support for one-way messages and request/response patterns via `MessageReceived` and `RequestReceived` events.
-- **Broadcast & Publish/Subscribe**: `SocketServer` can broadcast to all clients or to named subscriber groups; clients manage subscriptions by name.
+- Automatic reconnection and failover: `SocketClient` maintains a single active connection and automatically fails over across multiple endpoints.
+- Event-driven messaging: Server raises `MessageReceived`, and the handler can set `e.Response` (byte[]) for request/response semantics.
-- **High‑performance compression**: Optional payload compression/decompression for reduced bandwidth usage.
+- Built-in compression: Optional payload compression/decompression for reduced bandwidth usage.
-- **Scalable, multithreaded server**: `SocketServer` handles thousands of concurrent connections with thread‑safe event dispatch.
+- Scalable server: `SocketServer` handles many concurrent clients with thread-safe event dispatch.
-- **Flexible data types**: Exchange strings, byte arrays, numeric primitives, and custom serializable objects out of the box.
+- Flexible data types: Exchange strings, byte arrays, and numeric primitives.
+For complex objects, serialize to string or byte[] (e.g., JSON).

 ## Requirements

-- **.NET support**: .NET Framework 3.5 through .NET 9 (incl. .NET Core 3.1, .NET 5/6/7/8).
+- .NET Framework 3.5+ and modern .NET (Core/5+/6+/7+/8+).
-- **Server compatibility**: `SocketServer` requires .NET 4.5 or later.

 ## Installation